martinmcbride/generativepy/README.md

 Generative art and graphing library for creating images and animations.

-## Version 4.0 beta notes
+## Version 4.0 notes

-This is a beta version, mainly because 3D drawing is likely to change in a future release.
+3D drawing is likely to change in a future release.
 The rest of the library is reasonably stable.

 * Allow images to eb preloaded for `Image` objects, to avoid frequent file reloads when creating animations.
 * Add shapes2d module representing abstract shapes.